Gabetn/OS-A3/README.md

 ###Questions
 Note: in cscan I'm by default moving to the right (up) regardless if all blocks are initially before me.

+Also //note: input of start gets double counted